 The verification under the NachwG, which can be given as part of the written employment contract or separately, must contain at least the following:

 - name and address of the employer and the employee;

-- the anticipated duration (only in case of fixed-term contracts);
+- the end date or anticipated duration of employment (only in case of fixed-term contracts);

 - the nature of the activity involved;

 - duration of the probationary period, if agreed;

 - the composition and amount of the remuneration, including remuneration for overtime, bonuses, allowances, premiums and special payments as well as other components of remuneration, each of which must be stated separately, and, for all remuneration components, their due date and the method of payment;

 - in case of shift work, details of the shift system, rhythm and possibilities for change;

 - in the case of on-call work, precise details of the arrangement;

 - if agreed, the possibility to instruct overtime and its prerequisites;